spacetelescope/cubeviz/README.md

 Current Status
 --------------

-Please note that this version of MOSViz is no longer being actively supported or maintained.
-The functionality of MOSViz is now available and being actively developed as part of `Jdaviz <https://github.com/spacetelescope/jdaviz>`.
+Please note that this version of CubeViz is no longer being actively supported or maintained.
+The functionality of CubeViz is now available and being actively developed as part of [Jdaviz](https://github.com/spacetelescope/jdaviz).

 ## Release 0.3